 The service offers three pricing options, including $7.99 per month, $79.99 per year, and $99.99 for a lifetime membership.
 If you like the service, I recommend splurging on the lifetime membership to save money.

-Is Personal Capital a good mobile app?
+Is Personal Capital a Good Personal Finance App?

 Now that you have a better understanding of the various options available for mobile finance management, let’s take a deeper dive into the Personal Capital app to see how it compares.